lydiob7/project-template/documentation.md

 ### SettingsPage

 This is the default account settings page.
-It has a link to the profile and two tabs, one for changing the password and one to delete the account.
+It renders the User image, name, email or occupation, a default background image (found on _assets/images/_), a link to the profile and two tabs, one for changing the password and one to delete the account.

 ```
 import SettingsPage from 'pages/account/SettingsPage';